Abhijith-kb/Equity_Analysis/README.md

 from webdriver_manager.chrome import ChromeDriverManager driver = webdriver.Chrome(ChromeDriverManager().install())

-- Manual Chromedriver download (optional):
+- Manual Chromedriver download (Implemented):
 If you prefer manual setup, download the Chromedriver version matching your Chrome browser from https://chromedriver.chromium.org/downloads, then place it in a known folder and specify its path in your Selenium code: python driver = webdriver.Chrome(executable_path='path/to/chromedriver')